Marcel2603/tfcoach/docs/pages/rules/index.md

 # Rules
 ## Ignore Rules
 To ignore rules, you have 2 options:

- - Add a comment on top of the file `# tfcoach-ignore-file:core.rule_id1,core.rule_id2`
+- Add a comment on top of the file `# tfcoach-ignore-file: core.rule_id1,core.rule_id2`
- - Add a comment above the Terraform block to exclude the next block from issuing an error `# tfcoach-ignore:core.rule_id1,core.rule_id2`
+- Add a comment above the Terraform block to exclude the next block from issuing an error `# tfcoach-ignore: core.rule_id1,core.rule_id2`
 ## Core
 | Rule | Summary |
 |--------|---------|